 The key to successful study is working out what works best for you.
 Setting aside time to work through the course is important, whether this involves allocating a specific time daily or weekly.
 You could also set yourself a goal of completing a certain amount of the course each week to keep yourself on track.

 We have some useful study tips you can check out in a previous blog post.

 You can start applying for jobs before you’ve completed your TEFL course.
 Many employers will be happy to consider applicants currently working towards their qualification.

 We’ve had students jet off to start a teaching job abroad almost immediately after getting qualified.
 In fact, 80% of TEFL Org students find work within three months of completing the course!

 Keep in mind that some countries are more competitive than others – if you’re looking for work in countries where there are fewer jobs then it will likely take you longer to secure a position.
-There’s a huge demand for teachers in countries like China, Spain, Thailand, Vietnam, and South Korea, and the market for teaching English online only continues to grow.
+There’s a huge demand for teachers in countries like China, Spain, Thailand, Vietnam, and South Korea, and the market for teaching English online is booming.